-10 Classic Trucks That Missed the Mark
+10 Classic Trucks That Fell Short of Expectations

 Classic trucks often evoke a sense of nostalgia and rugged charm, but not all of them hit the mark with consumers.
 Some models, despite their unique features and innovative designs, struggled to find their place in the market.
 Here’s a look at several classic trucks that, for various reasons, failed to achieve lasting success.